abdulhathi/build-ai-powered-apps/FrontEndDev.md

 - [x] Download the mysql community version and install it for mac
 - [x] export the path using the command export PATH="/usr/local/mysql/bin:$PATH"
 - [x] refresh the source file using the command source ~/.zshrc
+- [x] run the command in terminal 'mysql_secure_installation'.
+This command used to set the root password.
 - [x] Verify mysql using 'mysql -u root -p' command and enter pwd
 - [x] mysql --version